metzzo/mancala/README.md

 We will develop an agent that will always return the most left selectable slot on the board.
 You do not have to use the steps described here.

 The gist of this tutorial is basically: Add the jar files of the "libs" folder in this repository as a dependency, create an agent implementing the *MancalaAgent* interface, select the main class as *at.pwd.boardgame.Main* and add the full classname as a command line argument.
-To load the agent in any instance export it as a normal jar file.
+To load the agent in any instance export it as a normal JAR file.

 The following instructions have been tested with Eclipse (Oxygen) or IntelliJ IDEA (2017.5) on Windows 10 64bit, other configurations should work too.